softwareshinobi/softwareshinobi/readme.md

 I'm just a developer.

-And I like… save the day with my keyboard and the terminal from 3rd world countries.
+And I like… save the day with my keyboard and the linux terminal from 3rd world countries.

-Like Jack Bauer in the south american jungle or something.
+Like Jack Bauer in the south american jungle or something like that.

 hmm... somebody get Steven Spielberg on the phone.
 ```